donm/anki-tag-toggler/README.md

 ## Setup ##

-Install the addon from the [Anki add-on page](https://ankiweb.net/shared/addons/).
-After launching Anki, customize the keybindings by editing the source code found under *Tools/Add-ons*.
+Install the addon from the [Anki add-on page](https://ankiweb.net/shared/addons/) by pasting the code 874498171 into Anki (*Tools > Add-ons > Browse & Install...*).
+After launching Anki, customize the keybindings by editing the source code found under *Tools > Add-ons*.

 Customization is fairly straightforward, with instructions in the source code.